cromachina/docs/SAI2-in-linux.md

 - Technical: OpenTabletDriver seems to lazy-load tablets and they do not activate until a tablet event happens.

 ---
-### The pen cursor seems to be offset a fixed distance from the pen:
+### The drawing cursor seems to be offset a fixed distance from the system mouse cursor:
 This is caused by your window system and desktop environment.
 SAI wants to draw its own titlebar and frame, and this clashes with your desktop environment's window frames.
 - Solution: See if you can disable the desktop environment's titlebar and frame for SAI.
 For example, in KDE Plasma, you can right click on the titlebar and select "More Actions > No Titlebar and Frame".

 ---
-### The pen cursor is STILL offset by a fixed distance, but only when SAI is fullscreen:
+### The drawing cursor is STILL offset by a fixed distance from the system mouse cursor, but only when SAI is fullscreen:
 Again, it's caused by your window system.
 SAI's window geometry gets messed up when you hit the fullscreen button.
 - Solution: Make SAI windowed and stretch its frame to the extents of your screen.

+---
+### The mouse cursor (not the drawing cursor) has some offset from the pen's physical position:
+This is most noticable when using a screen tablet.
+Now that all of the weird window geometry stuff is resolved, your tablet area needs to be calibrated.
+- Solution: In OpenTabletDriver, install the "Tablet Calibration" plugin and follow the instructions on the plugin's wiki.

 ---
 ### Restarting your desktop environment makes SAI crash: